AAA Magazines

 Birdseye, Indiana

-Bordering the heavily wooded Hoosier National Forest, Patoka Lake sprawls over 3 southern Indiana counties.
-At 8,800 acres, it’s one of Indiana’s largest reservoirs, and you’ll find plenty to do in the water, including swimming at a spacious sandy beach on the lake’s southern shoreline a short drive from the Patoka Lake Marina and the Patoka Lake Modern Campground.
+Bordering the Hoosier National Forest, Patoka Lake sprawls over 3 southern Indiana counties.
+At 8,800 acres, it’s one of the state’s largest reservoirs.
+The spacious sandy beach on the lake’s southern shoreline is a short drive from the Patoka Lake Marina and the Patoka Lake Modern Campground.
+(Beach access is $7 for vehicles with Indiana license plates and $9 for out-of-state cars.)

-In addition to aquatic activities, explore the area on several trails—one known simply as Trail 4 showcases rock overhangs and a pine forest.
-You can also sip a glass of wine at the Patoka Lake Winery and embark on a sightseeing cruise of the lake, located just south of the historic towns of French Lick and West Baden Springs and just east of Jasper.
-(Be sure to designate a driver if you plan to drink alcohol.)
+Go beyond aquatic activities and explore hiking trails; the simply named Trail 4 showcases rock overhangs and a pine forest.
+Or embark on a sightseeing cruise on the lake, which is located just south of the historic towns of French Lick and West Baden Springs and just east of Jasper.
+Cruises start at $25 from the Patoka Lake Marina.

 7. Tuttle Creek State Park